spyder-ide/spyder-docs/doc/plots.rst

 |

-You can also save one or all the plots in the pane as PNGs by clicking the "Save" icon in the toolbar.
+You can also save one or all the plots in the pane as PNGs by clicking the respective icons in the toolbar.

 .. image:: images/plots/plots-save.gif
    :align: center